 Start the Planning Process Early

-To help ensure the success of an ESOP or MBO, you should start planning and preparing for the transaction as early as possible — ideally, up to two or three years before the process begins.
+To help ensure the success of an ESOP, you should start planning and preparing for the transaction as early as possible.
+ESOPs often last for five to 10 years before the owner ultimately exits the firm, said Davis.
 As you prepare, think about such questions as:

-- What are your main goals after the transition is complete, and how much money will you need to realize from the business sale to reach these goals?
-For example, your goals could include to retire or to start another business.
+- What are your main goals after the transition is complete, and how much money will you need to gain from the sale to reach these goals?
+For example, your goals could include retiring or starting another business.

 - Are your employees and/or key managers prepared to assume leadership of the business after you are gone?
-You should begin the process of identifying and grooming future leadership long before the actual ESOP or MBO process itself commences.
+You'll need to begin identifying and grooming future leadership long before the actual ESOP or MBO process itself commences.

 - Will your workers thrive as employee-owners?
-Not all employees have the kind of entrepreneurial mindset that is necessary to maximize the benefits of an ESOP or MBO.
+Not all employees have the kind of entrepreneurial mindset that is necessary to maximize the benefits of an ESOP.

 - When is the last time you had a business valuation conducted?
-You will probably need to have a new valuation performed as the date of the ESOP or MBO draws near.
+You will probably need to have a new valuation performed as the date of the ESOP draws near.

-Keep in mind that there are both upfront and ongoing expenses involved in an ESOP or MBO that can make these plans cost-prohibitive for some small businesses.
-Also, ESOPs and MBOs tend to take a long time to consummate, so they usually aren’t appropriate for owners who need to complete the sale of their business quickly.
+Keep in mind that there are both upfront and ongoing expenses involved in an ESOP that can make these plans cost-prohibitive for some small businesses.